 b.
 Team A must have at least three players legally positioned on their scrimmage line wearing jerseys numbered 50 through 79 when the snap starts.
 One other player may (if desired) be in position to receive a hand-to-hand snap.
 All Team A players wearing jerseys numbered 1 through 49 or 80 through 99 are eligible.
 No Team A eligible player may be positioned between any two Team A ineligible players.
-[Sapphire Sevens Competition Rule: The snapper must be between the other two ineligible players]; There are no other restrictions on the position of the other players, provided they are on their side of the neutral zone.
+There are no other restrictions on the position of the other players, provided they are on their side of the neutral zone a.
+No player shall throw an illegal forward pass as defined by Rule 7-3-2 (Exception:Rule 7-3-2-f does not apply if a running clock is in force).